sivy/movable-type-plugin-debug/README.markdown

     PluginDebug mypluginid,myotherpluginid

 The values are the plugin IDs of the plugins for which you want to turn on debug logging.
+If you're feeling lazy,

+    PluginDebug all

+will turn on debug logging for any plugin.

 ## Usage